18F/govconnect/marketing.md

 layout: page
 title:  "Step 5: Get the word out"
 ---
-Many federal employees are required to create individual development plans.
-As they (and their supervisors) develop this tool to outline a career and professional path for themselves, GovConnect is an invaluable component to consider in the employee’s career development.
+Many federal employees are required to create individual development plans — tools to help them outline their careers and chart their professional paths.
+GovConnect is an invaluable component to consider in the employee’s career development, and the following will text will outline why.

-But what mechanisms already exist within the federal agency to alert new and current employees about advancement opportunities, career plans, and self-evaluation techniques that align them to the agency’s goals, mission, and objectives?
+What mechanisms already exist within the federal agency to alert new and current employees about advancement opportunities, career plans, and self-evaluation techniques that align them to the agency’s goals, mission, and objectives?

 As continuous feedback is essential for a partnership between employees and their supervisors when it comes to career guidance, marketing the agile workforce initiative requires multiple approaches or phases to appeal to different stakeholders.